aws-samples/aws-mobile-appsync-events-starter-ios/README.md

 git clone https://github.com/aws-samples/aws-mobile-appsync-events-starter-ios.git
 ```

-From the homepage of your GraphQL API (you can click the name you entered in the left hand navigation) wait until the progress bar at the top has completed deploying your resources.
+Wait until the progress bar at the top has completed deploying your resources.
+Then from the integration page of your GraphQL API (you can click the name you entered in the left hand navigation).

-On this same page, select `iOS` at the bottom to download your `AppSync.json` configuration file.
-In the sample app which you just downloaded, copy the `API URL` and `API Key` from this JSON file and paste them into the `Constants.swift` file.
+On this same page, select `iOS` at the bottom to download your `awsconfiguration.json` configuration file by clicking the **Download Config** button.
+Replace the `awsconfiguration.json` file in the root of your app with the file you just downloaded.

 To setup the dependencies in the app, navigate to the project you just cloned from a terminal and run: